How to Grow and Care for Smoke Bush Plant

 Common Pests & Plant Diseases

-If soils are not well-drained, smoke bush is very susceptible to verticillium wilt—a browning of the leaves caused by the fungus Verticillium.
+If soils are not well-drained, smoke bush is very susceptible to verticillium wilt.
 It can also get scabs and leaf spot, a fungal condition prevalent in warmer weather.
 If you live in the eastern United States, watch out for stem canker.

 FAQ